syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Data.md

 N> XlsIO supports importing of data from data table to worksheet in Windows Forms, WPF, ASP.NET, ASP.NET MVC and ASP.NET Core (2.0 onwards) platforms alone.

+N> When the data table column contains numbers and date values formatted as text, they will be imported as string type only.
+The number formatting applied to the data table column values will not be effective.
+To address this, the data table column values should be preserved with their respective data type.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}
 using (ExcelEngine excelEngine = new ExcelEngine())